-2. Direct payments to many Americans
+2. Direct payments to many Americans were made in the spring

 3. Some retirement account rules have been relaxed

-In addition, the income tax on the distributions may be spread evenly over 3 years.
-Or, the distribution may be repaid to an eligible retirement plan within a 3-year period.
+- The distribution may be repaid to an eligible retirement plan within a 3-year period.

 4. Paid sick and family leave available for more workers